manowari/Data-Science-Project---Analysis_using-pdfs-webdata-xls-json-data/README.md

-# Data Science Project Name
+# Data Science Project

 -------------------------------------
 <!-- An Overview  -->

 ## Overview

-Briefly describe the purpose and goal of your data science project.
+This repo is a fun project to analyze data of various formats.

 ## Table of Contents